July 10, 2025

 Density

 Nickel-based superalloys are known for their relatively high density, which serves as a useful comparative cue when assessing their weight.
 Typically, their density ranges from approximately 7.75 to 9.25 grams per cubic centimeter.
 When handling these materials, one will notice that they feel considerably heavier than similarly sized pieces made of aluminum, which has a density of about 2.7 grams per cubic centimeter, or titanium, with a density around 4.5 grams per cubic centimeter.
-Additionally, nickel-based superalloys are generally found to be slightly denser than most stainless steels, which have densities ranging from 7.75 to 8.05 grams per cubic centimeter.
+Additionally, nickel-based superalloys are generally slightly denser than most stainless steels, which have densities ranging from 7.75 to 8.05 grams per cubic centimeter.

 Spark Test Characteristics